JChris246/youtube_rss/README.md

 npm install

 # Run the server
-# server will run on port 8080, this can be changed in the index.js file
+# server will run on port 8080, this can be changed in the index.js file (or PORT env var)
 node index.js
 ```